Dos And Don’ts of Exercising With Hashimoto’s

 Remember To Stretch

 Some people with Hashimoto’s and hypothyroidism experience a lot of joint pain, sore muscles, and stiffness.
-Incorporating a stretching routine before your work out and again as you cool down after your training is very important.
+Incorporating a stretching routine before your workout and again as you cool down after training is very important.
 Maintaining joint mobility and overall flexibility can help prevent stress and injury.

 Try Low Impact Exercises

-If joint pain is an issue, choose low-impact forms of cardio that will still increase your heart rate with minimal amounts of stress on your joints and bones.
+If joint pain is an issue, choose low-impact aerobic exercises that will still increase your heart rate with minimal amounts of stress on your joints and bones.
 Swimming, rowing, cycling, and the elliptical are all great no-impact or low-impact forms of cardio.

 Incorporate Strength Training